Rockies vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Rizzo has picked up a hit in three straight games.
-In his last five games he is hitting .211 with a double and an RBI.
+- Rizzo brings a four-game streak with at least one hit into this one.
+In his last five games he is hitting .200 with a double and an RBI.

 Rizzo Recent Games